-Devon Energy trims full-year spending
+Devon Energy trims full-year spending; shrs dip

 (Reuters) - Devon Energy Corp trimmed its full-year exploration spending by $100 million, joining a growing list of U.S. shale producers who have cut their budgets for the year.

 Producers have started to trim their 2017 capital spending budgets citing weaker-than-expected oil prices this year.
+[O/R]

-Devon on Tuesday said it now expects to spend $1.9 billion to $2.2 billion on exploration and production in 2017.
+Devon on Tuesday said it now expects to spend $1.9 billion to $2.2 billion on exploration and production in full-year 2017.

-Last week, Anadarko Petroleum Corp, ConocoPhillips, Whiting Petroleum Corp and Hess Corp cut a combined $750 million from their total capex plans.
+"We have not made any changes to our planned activity levels in 2017," Devon Chief Executive Dave Hager said in a statement.

+Anadarko Petroleum Corp, ConocoPhillips, Whiting Petroleum Corp and Hess Corp last week cut a combined $750 million from their total capex plans.
 Devon also said it expects annualized savings of $1.4 billion this year.

 On Monday, Devon said it would sell assets in the Eagle Ford shale in Texas for $205 million, as part of its $1 billion divestiture plan, first announced in May.